Victoria Electric Car Rebate 2026: Every EV Incentive in VIC

 Victorian buyers who are employees and can access salary packaging through their employer have access to the federal Fringe Benefits Tax (FBT) exemption - and for many buyers, this is the single largest EV financial incentive available, outpacing any state-level rebate or concession.

-Under the federal scheme, BEVs under the luxury car tax threshold ($91,387 in 2025–26) provided through a qualifying novated lease arrangement are exempt from FBT.
-This allows the full lease payment — including associated running costs such as registration, insurance, and charging — to be drawn from pre-tax salary.
+Under the federal scheme, BEVs under the luxury car tax threshold ($91,661 for 2026-27) provided through a qualifying novated lease arrangement are exempt from FBT.
+This allows the full lease payment - including associated running costs such as registration, insurance, and charging - to be drawn from pre-tax salary.
 For a buyer on a $90,000 salary, the effective after-tax saving over a three-year novated lease can reach $8,000–$12,000 or more depending on the vehicle and how the arrangement is structured.

 The FBT exemption is a federal measure that applies uniformly across all states.
 It is not means-tested and does not interact with state incentives - meaning Victorian buyers can access both the stamp duty concession at purchase and the FBT exemption through a novated lease arrangement.